-The Tuition Equalization Grant (TEG) is a Texas-sponsored program for residents attending a private university in the state of Texas.
+The Tuition Equalization Grant (TEG) is a state grant program for residents attending a private university in the state of Texas.
 The TEG is provided to help offset some of the difference in cost for students attending private universities in Texas.
 Students must meet the following eligibility requirements to be eligible for TEG:

-- Must meet all requirements to receive federal aid as described previously; - Be a legal Texas resident. - Be enrolled full-time at the graduate level (nine or more hours) in a semester to receive the grant for that semester; - Not be the recipient of an athletic scholarship; - Not be a Christian Ministries, Church Music, or Christian Studies major.
-Contact the Office of Financial Aid for more information. - Income level of the family may not exceed \$95,000 per year.
+- Must meet all requirements to receive federal aid as described previously; - Be a legal Texas resident. - Be enrolled in at least nine hours for first graduate degree program; - Not be the recipient of an athletic scholarship; - Be enrolled in an eligible major.
+No graduate ministerial majors are eligible.
+Contact the Office of Financial Aid for more information. - Adjusted gross Income may not exceed \$95,000 per year.